Is American English Going To Take Over British English Completely? - Slashdot

 That reminds me of a story from my time in grad school.
 We had these weekly seminars in my research group where we'd present papers from our field in a round robin fashion.
 One week, the paper being presented had a title that included "Get off of my cloud" (which was apparently a reference to a song none of us had ever heard of).

 An Indian student in the group voiced his annoyance at the use of the word "of" in the title, saying it was nonsensical and grammatically incorrect.
-Our Russian research advisor (wh
+Our Russian research advisor (who spoke English as well as any native speaker) was aware of the "of" usage, but didn't know if it was grammatically correct or not.
+Those of us from America all said that the usage was perfectly acceptable, no different than "get off of the bus" or the like, but we acknowledged it was a rather weird quirk of the English language and suggested that Indian English may have simply dropped it.

+But the original student was soon joined by the others from India and Bangladesh, all of whom insisted that the usage was patently incorrect, just as much as an American would agree that "get on of the bus" is patently incorrect.
+Eventually laptops were pulled out and Google was consulted for the answer.
+As it turned out, "off of" is an Americanism that none of us had been aware of, and in all other Commonwealth and former colonial territories "of" isn't used in that way.

+More broadly speaking, however, English is the lingua franca of the day, so it's a moving target.
+In just checking, it looks like macOS' baked-in localization has defined 135 variants of English, which is up substantially from just a few years ago.
+I expect, however, that with us increasingly communicating with people from around the world, English as a trend will converge on whatever's easiest, so that'd mean simpler spellings (e.g. "colour" -> "color"), the dropping of extra words (e.g. the aforementioned "of"), and a more widespread acceptance of oddball expressions (e.g. "do the needful") as people choose not to care about whether it's grammatically correct, so long as they can understand it.

 Re: (Score:2)